idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

   - Commit Faster when you aren’t in agreement
     - Customer -> Team > Business vs Customer > Team > Business
   - Start by assuming I’m right, instead of me being wrong
-    - Exact oppposite o what I tell me, I need them to assume I”m wrong due to positional authority
+    - Exact opposite o what I tell me, I need them to assume I”m wrong due to positional authority
-  - Don’t be so harsh and “weak” partners.
+  - Don’t be so harsh on “slow” partners.
     - I stay don’t get blocked and want to ship, people who are in agreement love me.
 People that don’t I’ll Figure out how to get around.
   - (Less experienced) Be less autonomous.